 There’s an important clause in the Americans with Disabilities Act (ADA) that defines what a “disability” is.
 ADA states that it is “a physical or mental impairment that limits a major life activity.”
 This important definition reveals the type of condition a person must have in order to be protected under this civil rights law.
 This also helps to explain why some people with clinical depression are covered by this law while others are not.

 How ADA Protects Individuals

-Designed to be handled on a case-by-case situation, ADA has been protecting individuals with disabilities from discrimination since the 1990s.
-This particular civil rights law covers several areas including employment hiring and practice in local governmental and/or private businesses (with more than 15 employees), public transportation, telecommunications, and public facilities.
+Designed to be handled on a case-by-case basis, the ADA has been protecting individuals with disabilities from discrimination since the 1990s.
+This particular civil rights law covers several areas including employee hiring and practice in local governmental and/or private businesses (with more than 15 employees), public transportation, telecommunications, and public facilities.
 Also, it leaves room for coverage in other areas not originally placed in the bill.
-The law is divided by five Titles.
+The law is divided into five Titles.
 They are as follows:

 Also, the law keeps open the definition of a disability and who is covered -- or not covered - by it.
 Over the years, revisions have been made to the law.
 Those covered may include people with physical and mental disabilities or diseases such as AIDS/HIV infection.

 Depression is a condition often not associated with a disability.
 There are still a lot of misconceptions coming from people who see it as nothing more than someone feeling sad, melancholy, or gloomy.
 As a result, many suffer discrimination or termination from a job, despite their potential competence at a job if they were accommodated for their condition.

 They may have trouble working with others, are suicidal or have ailments or illness brought about by mental anguish...